Table Of Contents

 - Porta Magica in Piazza Vittorio Emanuele II

-- Non-Catholic Cemetery in Rome
+- Rome's Non-Catholic Cemetery

 Museo Delle Anime Del Purgatorio

 This museum is not very well known.
-It is certainly not one of those places that tourists put on their list of things to see in Rome.
+It certainly isn’t one of those places that tourists put on their list of things to see in Rome.
 But those lucky enough to live in the capital can explore the Church of the Sacred Heart of Suffrage.
 The Museum of the Souls in Purgatory is located in the church’s sacristy and would prove the existence of Purgatory through a display of documents and testimonies.
+Among the various testimonies of apparitions of the dead is the 1875 apparition of Louise Le Sénèchal who appeared to her husband, Louis Le Sénèchal, at their home in Ducey (Manche-France), leaving him the imprint of five fingers on his night cap as a sign.

-Where: Lungotevere Prati 12.
+Address: Lungotevere Prati, 12.
 For more information on hours and admission: 06 6880 6517.

 The ghosts of Castel Sant’Angelo